Enlargement of the European Union: milestones and future outlook

 - 1 July 2013: Accession of Croatia

 The so‑called “eastern enlargement” of 1 May 2004, which brought ten new countries into the EU, was a great political and economic challenge as well as a great achievement – for the new and the old members, the people of these countries and the EU institutions.
 With the accession of Bulgaria and Romania on 1 January 2007, the fifth and largest round of enlargement was concluded – and Europe’s division after World War II finally ended.
-Croatia was the first country of the former Yugoslavia to join the European Union on 1 July 2013.
+Croatia was the second country of the former Yugoslavia to join the European Union on 1 July 2013.

 Enlargement – outlook for the future